gpx1000/Vulkan-Tutorial/en/03_Drawing_a_triangle/00_Setup/00_Base_code.md

 ```

 This code should be fairly self-explanatory.
 It loops and checks for events like
-pressing the X button until the window has been closed by the user.
+pressing the X button until the user has closed the window.
 This is also
 the loop where we'll later call a function to render a single frame.

 Once the window is closed, we need to clean up resources by destroying it and